wilsonmar/wilsonmar.github.io/shop/index.md

 ## Shelter

+Variations in where to sleep, from the most comfortable to least:

+   1. In a building (hotel, AirBnB home, CouchSurfing)
+   2. In a vehicle
+   3. In the wilderness or park
+   4. <a href="#SleepInCity">In the city ("rough sleeping")</a>
+   <br /><br />

+Different equiqment is needed for each type of sleeping accomodation.

+### In a building

+I am terrified of bed bugs.

+[ ] <a target="_blank" href="https://www.amazon.com/Cocoon-TravelSheet-Natural-86-Inch-35-Inch/dp/B001DX9YTQ/ref=wilsonslifenotes?ie=UTF8&qid=1477256236&sr=8-1&keywords=Silk+Sleep+Sacks">
+   $50 Cocoon Silk TravelSheet</a>
+   Silk Sleep Sack) keeps your skin away from quesionable sheets with a nice-feeling one.
+Lightweight and compresses to a small size.
+   Yeah, I'm spoiled.

 A tent (with stakes) is the item which separates a city pack and wilderness backpacking.

-I keep a 4-season sleeping bag and pads in my car in case of breakdown in the Winter.
+[ ] I keep a 4-season sleeping bag and pads in my car in case of breakdown in the Winter.

 For traveling, here are a few items when you don't have 600-count sheets in a five-star hotel: